RedlineResearch/QTR-tool/Readme.md

    * Use the following command:
        * `python3.4  -m pytest et2_tests.py --java_path /etc/alternatives/java_sdk_1.8.0/bin/java --agent_path /data/rveroy/pulsrc/et2-java/BUILD  --rootdir .`
    * Modify `--java_path` and `--agent_path` to fit your setup.
+   * The `--rootdir` option specifies where the pytest cache is placed.

 ## Building with the Makefile in source (DEPRECATED)
    * Ensure `JAVA_HOME` is set correctly